On this page:

 Children and adults who are deaf or severely hard-of-hearing can be fitted for cochlear implants.
 According to the Food and Drug Administration (FDA), as of December 2012, approximately 324,200 people worldwide have received implants.
 In the United States, roughly 58,000 adults and 38,000 children have received them.

-Adults who have lost all or most of their hearing later in life often can benefit from cochlear implants.
+Some adults who have lost all or most of their hearing later in life can also benefit from cochlear implants.
 They learn to associate the signal provided by an implant with sounds they remember.
-This often provides recipients with the ability to understand speech solely by listening through the implant, without requiring any visual cues such as those provided by lipreading or sign language.
+This often provides these individuals with the ability to understand speech solely by listening through the implant, without requiring any visual cues such as those provided by lipreading or sign language.

 How does someone receive a cochlear implant?